 Essential English is an Applied subject suited to students who are interested in pathways beyond Year 12 that lead to tertiary studies, vocational education or work.
-A course of study in Essential English promotes open- mindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.
+A course of study in Essential English promotes open-mindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.
 NOTE: This course does not meet the English prerequisite for many university courses in Queensland, interstate and internationally.

-Term 1 Term 2 Term 3 Term 4 Conversations about Critical Responses to Texts and Human Representations and issues in society Literary Texts Experiences popular culture texts Examine contemporary social issues in the media Examine persuasive techniques used to position audiences Develop your own perspectives on social issues Complete a novel study Language features and text structures Representations in texts Values, attitudes and beliefs in texts Responding to reflective and nonfiction texts that explore human experiences Creating representations of Australian identities, places, events and concepts
+Term 1 Term 2 Term 3 Term 4 Conversations about issues in society Examine contemporary social issues in the media Examine persuasive techniques used to position audiences Develop your own perspectives on social issues Critical Responses to Literary Texts Complete a novel study Language features and text structures Representations in texts Values, attitudes and beliefs in texts Texts and Human Experiences Responding to reflective and nonfiction texts that explore human experiences Creating representations of Australian identities, places, events and concepts Representations and popular culture texts Responding to texts that seek to influence audiences

-Term 1 Term 2 Term 3 Term 4 Persuasive Speech • 4-6 minutes Opinion Piece • 500-800 words Multimodal Response • 4-6 minutes Examination90 minutes plus 15 minutes planning
+Term 1 Term 2 Term 3 Term 4 Persuasive Speech4-6 minutes Multimodal Response4-6 minutes Opinion Piece 500-800 words